-We have performed risk assessment and planning procedures to determine which of the Group's components are likely to include risks of material misstatement to the Group financial statements and the type of procedures to be performed at these components.
-The audit of all components, including the audit of the Parent Company, was performed by the Group team.
+We have performed risk assessment procedures to determine which of the Group's components are likely to include risks of material misstatement to the Group financial statements, what audit procedures to perform at these components and the extent of involvement required from our component auditors around the world.

-The Group has 14 reporting components.
-We determined individually financially significant components as those contributing at least 10% of total revenue or total assets.
+We performed procedures at 4 components.
+We determined which components are likely to include risks of material misstatements to the Group financial statements.
+We identified 4 quantitatively significant components as those contributing at least 10% of total revenue or total assets.
 We selected these because these are the most representative of the relative size of the components.
-We identified 5 components as individually financially significant components and performed full scope audits on these components.